3MFConsortium/spec_displacement/3MF Displacement Extension.md

 **contenttype** - The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the [6.1.
 Thumbnail](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#61-thumbnail) section.

-**channel** - The channel attribute select which of the RGB channels defines the displacement texture.
+**channel** - The channel attribute selects which of the RGB channels defines the displacement texture.

-If the specification says that a certain value is sampled from the texture’s R channel, but the referenced texture is only monochromatic then grayscale channel MUST be interpreted as the R color channel.
+If the specification says that a certain value is sampled from the texture’s R channel, but the referenced texture is only monochromatic, the grayscale channel MUST be used.
 Similarly, color values sampled from a monochromatic texture MUST be interpreted as if all R, G, B color channels shared the same grayscale value.

 If the channel attribute is not specified, it defauls to the G-green channel for RGB images, or to the gray scale channel for monochromatic images.